4.88 from 25 votes

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclosure policy.

-Refrigerator pickles are quite different from classic dill pickles that you might be used to.
-Rather than savory, these are tangy and sweet, closer to a bread and butter pickle than a kosher dill.
+These pickles are quite different from the classic dill pickles that you might be used to.
+Rather than savory, these are tangy and sweet; they’re closer to a bread and butter pickle than a kosher dill.

 How to Make Refrigerator Pickles

-• While I ultimately like to store my refrigerator pickles in mason jars, when I am making them I almost always first let the cucumbers/onions/brine sit overnight in a large bowl (rather than putting them directly into a mason jar).
-I’ve found that the bowl makes it possible to ensure that all of the cucumbers and onions are coated in the brine, while the mason jar sometimes leaves the top layer brine-less (and therefore flavorless!).
+SAM’S TIP: While I ultimately like to store my pickles in mason jars, I almost always first let them sit overnight in a large bowl.
+I’ve found that the bowl ensures that all of the veggies are coated in the brine, while the mason jar sometimes leaves the top layer brine-less (and therefore flavorless!).

-I’d also like to note that I don’t recommend using these refrigerator pickles for making my fried pickles.
-These are a sweet & tangy pickle, almost like bread and butter pickles, and I recommend sticking to dill pickles when frying.
+I’d like to note that I don’t recommend using these pickles for making my fried pickles.
+Stick with dill pickles for those!

 Enjoy!